PavanRangani/docs/docs/prd/views-compliance/custody-accounts.md

 ### System Rule

-- Records are pulled from the banking module for all families.
+- Records are pulled from the banking module for all current families.

 - It shows all records of `Checking`, `Credit Card` & `Savings` banking types.